 Spiritual orders of the past often maintained patterns of life that were isolated from the world, designed to protect their students from all that might distract them from one-pointed focus on God.
 Meher Baba's principles begin with the knowledge that all aspects of life are divine.
 God is to be found everywhere and within everything.

 Therefore, Meher Baba encouraged the members of Sufism Reoriented to lead active lives in the world, to pursue careers and to raise families.
-He valued the ability to deal skillfully and responsibly with one's duties and obligations in daily life and encouraged members to strive to meet socially acknowledged standards of education, professional training and productive work.
+He valued the ability to deal skillfully and responsibly with one's duties and obligations in daily life, and he encouraged members to strive to meet socially acknowledged standards of education, professional training, and productive work.

-Accordingly, members of Sufism Reoriented are involved in the community fully and practically.
-They include doctors, nurses, lawyers, college professors, school teachers, financial managers, bankers, business managers and more.
-In all these roles, they seek to express love with those whom they meet and work in the flow of daily life.
-Ninety-nine percent of the members offer voluntary service to the community through organizations and projects as well as their work lives.
-For example, members of Sufism Reoriented were founders of the Hospice of the East Bay, the Contra Costa County Rape Crisis Center and the School of Holistic Studies at John F. Kennedy University.
+Accordingly, members of Sufism Reoriented are involved in the broader community fully and practically.
+They include doctors, nurses, lawyers, college professors, school teachers, financial managers, bankers, business managers, and more.
+In all these roles, they aspire to join those with whom they meet and work in daily life in the spirit of harmony and love.

-Members gather together for spiritual lessons and worship services once or twice a week from late October through May.
+Members gather together weekly for spiritual lessons and worship services from late October through May.